About the University of Michigan

 The University of Michigan is dedicated to service in the larger world.
 Faculty and students conduct hands-on research on a range of critical issues, including health care, energy and the environment, social interventions, education reform and improvement, and many others.
 By sharing their fundamental knowledge and advancing innovations in technology, scientists and engineers at the University contribute to advances that are transforming lives and that contribute to building the economy of the region, state, and nation.
 For their part, students participate in hundreds of community-based service and learning projects and a wide range of other service activities.
 In collaboration with other universities, colleges, and K-12 schools, the University conducts research and provides other services for the benefit of a variety of state, national, and private agencies.

-The University of Michigan’s size, complexity and academic strength, its array of resources and opportunities, and the quality of its faculty, students and staff all contribute to a rich environment where members of the University community engage in research and creative work, teaching and learning, service, and engagement.
+The University of Michigan’s size, complexity and academic strength, resources and opportunities, and the quality of its faculty, students and staff all contribute to a rich environment where members of the University community engage in research and creative work, teaching and learning, service, and engagement.

 For more information, visit the following websites: